Cash Flow Decisions Should Be Clear

 Before accepting a load, carriers should ask:

-You cannot eliminate every risk in trucking, but you can make more informed decisions when you have reliable information.
+You cannot eliminate every risk in trucking, but you can make more informed decisions.

 Carrier takeaway: A strong load decision includes the rate, the lane, and the payment history behind it.